microsoft/windows-container-tools/LogMonitor/docs/README.md

 - `filter` (optional): uses [MS-DOS wildcard match type](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/indexsrv/ms-dos-and-windows-wildcard-characters) i.e.. `*, ?`.
 Can be set to empty, which will be default to `"*"`.
 - `includeSubdirectories` (optional) : `"true|false"`, specify if sub-directories also need to be monitored.
 Defaults to `false`.
 - `includeFileNames` (optional): `"true|false"`, specifies whether to include file names in the logline, eg. `sample.log: xxxxx`.
 Defaults to `false`.
+- `enableTruncationRecovery` (optional): `"true|false"`, when `true` the monitor detects if a log file has been truncated in-place (its current size is smaller than the last read position) and resets the read offset to the beginning of the file so new content is not missed.
+This is useful when a log rotation strategy rewrites the same file rather than renaming it.
+Defaults to `false`.
 - `waitInSeconds` (optional): specifies the duration to wait for a file or folder to be created if it does not exist.
 It takes integer values between 0-INFINITY.
 Defaults to `300` seconds, i.e, 5 minutes.
 It can be passed as a value or a string.

   - `waitInSeconds = 0`